mattray/managed_chef_server-cookbook/README.md

 ## default ##

-Install or restore the Chef Server in a new deployment, wrapping the [Chef-Server](https://github.com/chef-cookbooks/chef-server) cookbook.
-It looks for the existence of a [knife-ec-backup](https://github.com/chef/knife-ec-backup) tarball to restore from, configured with the `node['mcs']['restore']['file']` attribute.
+Installs the Chef Server in a new deployment, wrapping the [Chef-Server](https://github.com/chef-cookbooks/chef-server) cookbook.
 You will need to use the `managed_organization` recipe or provide your own organizations recipe to use the other recipes.

 ## managed_organization ##

 This creates a managed Chef organization and an org-managing admin user through the appropriate [attributes](attributes/default.rb#24).

+## restore ##

+Restores the Chef Server in a new deployment, including the `default` recipe.
+It looks for the existence of a [knife-ec-backup](https://github.com/chef/knife-ec-backup) tarball to restore from, configured with the `node['mcs']['restore']['file']` attribute.

 ## backup ##